 By Tracy Brighten

-Scientific research supports the advice of conservation groups and nature enthusiasts: spending time in nature is good for us
+Scientific research backs up what conservation groups and nature enthusiasts know: spending time in nature is good for us

-In the growing body of research on the importance of public health intervention for disease prevention, nature is gaining ground as a natural approach to tackle a range of health problems.
+Research is increasingly showing the importance of a public health focus on disease prevention, with nature gaining ground as a natural approach to tackle a range of health problems.

 A recent study published in Frontiers in Psychology has found that time in nature boosts the functioning of the body’s immune system, which leads to improved health outcomes.